Homemade French Fried Onions in the Air Fryer

 Now you know what I’m talking about, right?
 They’re the best.

-But unfortunately, like most deep-fried things, they are addictive yet pretty heavy on the tummy.
-They are for me at least.
+But unfortunately, like most deep-fried things, they are incredibly alluring yet pretty heavy.

 So, when T made a quick version in the air fryer a few months ago with all the taste but none of that heavy bloated feeling, I knew we had to share it here on the blog!